The term ‘Engineering manager’ sounds quite appealing to all. And it definitely is! They are leading everything and the decisions are upon them.

 Apart from the above roles, below are some important characteristics that drive the success of the engineering manager role:

+Most engineering managers face the ongoing challenge of balancing technical contributions with managerial duties.
 The common challenge among engineering managers is juggling between technical and managerial responsibilities.
 They are expected to lead their team well and also contribute to technical projects.
 Hence, it becomes demanding since they are expected to find the right balance and excel in both these aspects.
+Engineering managers can allocate time for both technical and managerial responsibilities by delegating tasks and empowering team members, which helps them focus on strategic priorities.

 A few of the practical approaches to overcome this obstacle include: